ilia3101/SpectralMeasurements/README.md

 # SpectralMeasurements
-A system for measureing the spectral response of cameras.
+A system for measuring the spectral response of cameras.
 Does not include an integrating sphere, monochromator, or light source, those must be found separately.

 ## Compiling
 Just run